With the recent rise of Roam Research, the idea of bi-directional linking is having a bit of a moment.

 Ted Nelson is on another level.

-The Xanadu system imagined that every sentence, block, and page would be part of a vast bi-directionally linked network:
+The Xanadu project was a hypertext system that imagined that every sentence, block, and page would be part of a vast bi-directionally linked network.

 Suffice to say, Xanadu didn't pan out.